Privacy

 Children and sensitive data

 Airchive is not designed for children under 13 and does not knowingly operate a child-directed service.
-The current public release does not include checkout, precise geolocation, payment data, biometric processing, or sensitive-category profiling.
+Visitors who are below the age at which they may independently consent to online data processing where they live should not submit an email, quiz result, or contribution without a parent or guardian's authorization.
+The public site does not request precise geolocation, payment data, biometric data, or sensitive-category profiles.

 Changes to this notice

 Airchive updates privacy disclosures when the product or regulatory posture changes.
-Material changes to analytics, submissions, account features, forum identity requirements, or advertising practices would require this notice and related policy pages to be revised before the new processing becomes the default behavior.
+Material changes to analytics, quiz lead handling, submissions, account features, discussion identity requirements, or advertising practices would require this notice and related policy pages to be revised before the new processing becomes the default behavior.